 Those wishing to enter the profession will have first obtained good science results in their examinations (A-Levels in the UK) to be accepted for veterinary college.
 Following this, it is a long training during which vets learn about all kinds of animals, from small domestic pets to farm and wild animals.
 Some vets will go on to specialise in zoology and more exotic animals.

 In the UK, you will need to complete a veterinary degree that has been approved by the Royal College of Veterinary Surgeons.
 These degrees will typically take 5 years to complete, as opposed to 3 years for most other degrees.
-Possessing a degree in a related subject already can reduce this period to 4 years, as you will be entering at graduate level.
+Possessing a degree in a related subject already can reduce this period to 4 years, as you will be entering at the graduate level.
 Interestingly, like some other occupations, you can serve as a vet for the British Army, if you choose adventure over earning potential.

 So, three occupations where a lot of training is required to succeed in them but three which make perfect business sense for those looking for a career that will fund a comfortable lifestyle while helping others